 a.
 To provide a smooth and finished surface.

-The plaster material should fulfil the following requirements:
+The plaster material should fulfill the following requirements:

 a.
 It should be hard and durable.

 b.
-It should remain on the surface of the wall and column and protect from chemical attacks and weather.
+It should remain on the surface and should protect from chemical attacks and weathering actions.

 c.
 It should have good workability.